 - 90% of births were registered in Carmarthenshire within the statutory timeframe of 42 days during 2022/23, this is in line with the Welsh average of 91% and an improvement on 84% in 2021/22.
 The number of births registered in Carmarthenshire increased by 2.3% in 2022/23 to 2,392 compared to 2,338 the previous year, this consists of all births which took place in the County and includes parents who are resident in neighbouring counties but attended Glangwili for their child's birth.
-Actions are being implemented to work with the maternity services to raise awareness among parents of the need to make arrangements to register the birth within the first few weeks, as many are leaving it too late to ask for an appointment. (civilReg/001) - !
-55% of non-coronial deaths were registered within the statutory timeframe of 5 days during 2022/23.
+Actions are being implemented to work with the maternity services to raise awareness among parents of the need to make arrangements to register the birth within the first few weeks, as many are leaving it too late to ask for an appointment. (civilReg/001) - 55% of non-coronial deaths were registered within the statutory timeframe of 5 days during 2022/23.
 Since COVID, there's a requirement for deaths to be signed off by doctors and the Medical Examiner Service, with pressure on the NHS and the need for medical professionals to complete paperwork and discuss it with the Medical Examiner Service, before forwarding it to the registrars.
-This increases the length of time it takes for all necessary documentation to be received by the registrars. - The number of death registrations in Carmarthenshire increased significantly in 2022/23, including an increase of 34% in cases requiring coronial involvement or investigation before the registrars were able to register the death.
-The impact of these matters was a decrease in deaths registered within 5 days from 60% in 21/22 to 55% in 22/23 in Carmarthenshire.
-The Welsh average also dropped from 69% last year to 50% this year.
+This increases the length of time it takes for all necessary documentation to be received by the registrars.

-This is mostly beyond our control, we attend local and national stakeholder groups for the Medical Examiner Service and have established good links, we intend to provide better information for families while they wait and to work with the health board and the Medical Examiner Service to make all processes more efficient.
-(CivilReg/002)
+The number of death registrations in Carmarthenshire increased significantly in 2022/23, including an increase of 34% in cases requiring coronial involvement or investigation before the registrars were able to register the death.
+The impact of these matters was a decrease in deaths registered within 5 days from 60% - This is mostly beyond our control, we attend local and national stakeholder groups for the Medical Examiner Service and have established good links, we intend to provide better information for families while they wait and to work with the health board and the Medical Examiner Service to make all processes more efficient. (civilReg/002)